bertreb/pimatic-luftdaten/README.md

 - Noise Level

 More info at [luftdaten.info](https://luftdaten.info), where you can find instructions for building a luftdaten sensor (incl noise sensor) and how to get de Sensor ID or local IP address.
 The Air Quality Index (AQI) is calculated from PM10 and PM2.5 sensor data and is based on the [U.S. EPA](https://en.wikipedia.org/wiki/Air_quality_index#United_States).
-The plugin supports the Luftdaten noise sensor.
-A dBa classification (0-140 dBa) is added to the noise level data.
+The plugin supports also the Luftdaten noise sensor.
+In the gui a dBa classification (0-140 dBa) is added to the noise level data.

-The plugin enables automatically attributes when data for these attributes is received.
+The plugin enables automatically attributes when data for an attribute  is received.
 Sometimes a refresh of the gui is needed to see the values.

 For the plugin no API key is required, it uses the open lufdaten.info API or the local sensor API.